An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Flux-limited solutions and control problems

-Before considering the connections with the results of Section~\ref{sect:codimIa}, we want to point out that among all these ``flux-limited value-functions'', there is a particular one which corresponds to either no specific control on $\H$ (i.e. we just consider the trajectories such that $\I_0\equiv \emptyset$) or, and this is of course equivalent, to a cost $l_0$ which is $+\infty$.
+Before considering the connections with the results of Section~\ref{sect:codimIa}, we want to point out that among all these ``flux-limited value functions'', there is a particular one which corresponds to either no specific control on $\H$ (\ie we just consider the trajectories such that $\I_0\equiv \emptyset$) or, and this is of course equivalent, to a cost $l_0=+\infty$.
 This value function is denoted by $\Uim$.